MartijnDwars/metaborg.github.io/stratego/language/08-creating-and-analyzing-terms.md

     SwapArgs = {e1,e2 : (Plus(e1,e2) -> Plus(e2,e1))}

-However, since declaring all variables at the top of a definition is destracting and does not add much to the definition, such a scope declaration can be left out.
+However, since declaring all variables at the top of a definition is distracting and does not add much to the definition, such a scope declaration can be left out.
 Thus, one can write

     SwapArgs = (Plus(e1,e2) -> Plus(e2,e1))